SAA's $665 million bailout does not cover aircraft lessors, other creditors

 By Alexander Winning

-JOHANNESBURG, Nov 5 (Reuters) - Money owed to aircraft lessors and some creditors of South African Airways is not covered by a 10.5 billion rand ($665 million) government bailout, SAA's administrators said.
+JOHANNESBURG, Nov 6 (Reuters) - Debts to aircraft lessors and some creditors of South African Airways are not covered by a 10.5 billion rand ($665 million) government bailout, administrators said, raising the prospect that future state budgets will have to keep paying out for SAA.

-South Africa's government allocated the latest cash injection for SAA in last month's mid-term budget, but says it will not put further money into the airline.
+South Africa's government allocated the latest cash injection to state-owned SAA in last month's mid-term budget for a restructuring plan that has been awaiting funding since July.

-SAA's administrators told Reuters on Thursday that 1.7 billion rand owed to lessors and 600 million rand which it owes to creditors from before the airline went into administration nearly a year ago would not be covered.
+It has poured tens of billions of rand into SAA over more than a decade -- controversial spending in a country with high poverty rates and an urgent need improve basic services.

-That could complicate government talks with prospective investors in SAA, which has not made a profit since 2011.
+Administrators told Reuters late on Thursday that the 10.5 billion rand was for "initial commitments", while 1.7 billion rand owed to lessors and 600 million rand to creditors from before the airline went into administration nearly a year ago would be paid over three years from next year.

-They said the additional debts are "only payable from next year July and will be paid over a three-year period," so the bailout money only covers "initial commitments".
+Kgathatso Tlhakudi, director-general of the ministry responsible for SAA, said the idea was that the government would pay the amounts to lessors and longstanding creditors but that it was still working on a solution.

-The administrators forecast in June that SAA would lose more than 6 billion rand over the next three years.
-Some analysts expect greater losses given the damaging impact on air travel of the COVID-19 pandemic.
+The government is wooing investors for a partnership deal to reduce SAA's dependence on stretched public finances.
+"The ultimate aim is to remove the burden ... from our shoulders," Public Enterprises Minister Pravin Gordhan told lawmakers this week.

-They told lawmakers on Wednesday that 2.8 billion rand of the bailout money was earmarked for employee-related payments, 2.7 billion rand for recapitalising SAA subsidiary Mango Airlines, catering arm Air Chefs and maintenance division SAAT, and 2 billion rand for working capital.
+Talks could be complicated if it does not pay the outstanding debts.

-Another 2.2 billion rand would repay those who had bought tickets but not yet flown and 0.8 billion rand would go to creditors who had funded SAA since it went into administration.
+SAA has not made a profit since 2011 and is expected to lose at least 6 billion rand over the next three years.

-A spokesman for the ministry responsible for SAA was not immediately able to comment.
+Its administrators said on Wednesday that the plan was for 2.8 billion rand of the latest bailout money to go on employee-related payments, 2.7 billion rand on recapitalising subsidiaries including Mango Airlines and 2 billion rand on working capital.

-Public Enterprises Minister Pravin Gordhan told lawmakers on Wednesday that the government was not going put more money into SAA and its "ultimate aim is to remove the burden ... from our shoulders".
+Another 2.2 billion rand would repay those who had bought tickets but could not fly and 0.8 billion rand was for creditors who had funded SAA since it went into administration.

 ($1 = 15.7962 rand)